Who can apply to present a poster? What is meant by early-career researchers?

 Sorry, we are not able to provide this.

-Your poster should describe your work in terms intelligible to an interested member of the public.
+Your poster should describe your work in terms intelligible to an interested lay person.
 We STRONGLY advise that you do NOT use a poster which has been presented at a meeting of a Learned Society; this is not the level we are seeking.
-On the day, the judges will be looking for enthusiasm, clarity and brevity as well as scientific excellence.
+On the day the judges will visit the posters and engage you in conversation.
+They will now be looking for enthusiasm, clarity, and brevity as well as scientific excellence.